 As you browse through the list, know that each site excels in it's own way and seeks to serve a unique purpose.
 While one site may be an excellent example of visual design, another may be an excellent example of interactivity.
 This means that not all of these sites may be "conversion machines" or blueprint ideas that you can easily copy over to your site.
 Rather, they're great ways to gain some website design inspiration and see the cutting-edge marketing that's happening in the different corners of the web.

-15 of the Best Website Designs to Inspire You
+The Best Website Designs to Inspire You

 Not only is Feed an interesting concept, but it also has a stunning execution that challenges our understanding of what is possible on the web.
 Through a creative blend of animation and video, the site immerses the user into a very engaging experience.
 As an atypical site, it contains several unique usability elements as well, including a navigation that doubles as a scroll progress bar.